 Using Neither … nor, neither of and etc… Please follow the list for detailed expressions and examples;

 Neither refers to not both of the two things or people.
 The sentences with ‘ neither ‘ have a negative meaning.
+In other words, Neither allows us to make a negative statement about two people or things at the same time.

 - Neither of my friends likes playing basketball.